segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Migration from Amplitude Classic

+Keep the following in mind if you plan to move to Amplitude (Actions) from a classic Amplitude destination.

+### Amplitude (Actions) uses Amplitude's HTTP API v2

+If you used Amplitude Classic in cloud-mode, you'll notice different responses from Amplitude to calls you make with the destination.
+Classic Amplitude was built on Amplitude's now-deprecated HTTP API v1.

-Configuration of the Amplitude (Actions) destination is done through Filters and Actions.
+You configure the Amplitude (Actions) destination through Filters and Actions.
 Consult the table below for information about configuring your Amplitude (Actions) destination similarly to your classic Amplitude destination.

 > info ""
 > Contact Segment support if you find features missing from the Amplitude (Actions) destination that were available in the classic Amplitude destination.